Ofearghail/INST377-group-project/README.md

 For future development storing user searches through cookies and displaying past searches is a good place to start.
 Expanding upon the application, incorporating features that allow users to make travel routes and displaying the weather along their routes during their travels.
 Further implementation of the contact us form to support real-time notifications or sending emails.

+### Known Bugs

+* Some weather codes are not represented on the home page as a result, depending on the weather some weather icons may not render.